stajichlab/PHYling/README.md

 The CDS inputs will be translated into peptide sequences in the first steps.
 The translated peptide sequences will be used for hmmsearch and the alignment steps.
-The peptide alignment results will then being back translated according to the original CDS inputs.
+The peptide alignment results will then being back-translated according to the original CDS inputs.
 And the back-translated DNA version alignments will be output.

 ### Build tree on multiple sequence alignment results

 Finally, we can run the tree module to use the multiple sequence alignment results to build a phylogenetic tree.
-It support both _consensus tree_ (conclude the majority of trees which was built upon each single gene) and _concatenated alignment_ method.
+By default, it uses the _consensus tree_ strategy (conclude the majority of trees which was built upon each single gene) But you can choose to use _concatenated alignment_ strategy by specifying `-c/--concat`.
+Currently, 3 methods (upgma, Neighbor Joining and FastTree) are available for tree building.
 See all the options with `phyling tree --help`.

 ```